dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 The second one increases re-validation parallelism.
 When a transaction aborts, rather than waiting for it to complete re-execution, it decreases `nextValidation` immediately; then, if the re-execution writes to a (new) location which is not marked `ABORTED`, `nextValidation` is decreased again when the re-execution completes.

-The final scheduling algorithm S-3, has the same main loop body, but validation and execution support dependency managements via `ABORTED` tagging and early re-validation by decreasing `nextValidation` upon abort:
+The final scheduling algorithm S-3, has the same main loop body at S-2 with executions supporting dependency managements via `ABORTED` tagging, and with early re-validation enabled by decreasing `nextValidation` upon abort:

 ## **S-3:**